niriksha99/Seng2011/README.md

 **Group Name:** Iris

 **Members:**
-  Niriksha Mutharia: z5162774
++ Niriksha Mutharia: z5162774
-  Minh Thien Nhat Nguyen: z5137455
++ Minh Thien Nhat Nguyen: z5137455
-  Blaise Paradeza: z5160298
++ Blaise Paradeza: z5160298
-  Jemma Zhao: z5157678
++ Jemma Zhao: z5157678

 Instructions for running the website:

-First, initialise the database by running
+1. Initialise the database by running
-'''
+`
 node init_db.js
-'''
+`

-Wait for the tables to be created, then Ctrl + C
+2. Wait for the tables to be created, then Ctrl + C

-Run the server with
+3. Run the server with
-'''
+`
 node model.js
-'''
+`